 Fireworks.
 The target explodes with a dazzling display of colors.
-Each creature within 10 feet of the target must succeed on a Constitution saving throw or become blinded until the end of your next turn.
+Each creature within 10 feet of the target

 Smoke.
 Thick black smoke spreads out from the target in a 20-foot radius, moving around corners.
 The area of the smoke is heavily obscured.
 The smoke persists for 1 minute or until a strong wind disperses it.